Itayella/Itayella/README.md

 - 👋 Hi, I’m @Itayella
 - 👀 I’m interested in audio programming and UI design.
-- 🌱 I’m currently learning C++ and the JUCE framework
-- 💞️ I’m looking to collaborate on audio plugins
+- 💞️ I’m looking to collaborate on audio plugins.
-- 📫 How to reach me at itay.ella@gmail.com
+- 📫 Reach me at itay.ella@gmail.com

 <!---
 Itayella/Itayella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.